Skip to content

 Medications and substances that can negatively interact with methadone include:3

-• Alcohol: Like opioids, alcohol can affect a person’s breathing, so combining these can have a more dangerous impact on breathing and alertness.
+• Alcohol: Like opioids, alcohol can affect a person’s breathing.
+Combining methadone and alcohol can have a more dangerous impact on breathing and alertness.

-• Benzodiazepines: Benzodiazepines, including alprazolam (Xanax), chlordiazepoxide (Librium), and clonazepam (Klonopin), can increase some of the effects of methadone and potentially result in overdose.
+• Benzodiazepines: Benzodiazepines, including alprazolam (Xanax), chlordiazepoxide (Librium), and clonazepam (Klonopin), can increase some methadone effects and potentially result in overdose.

-• Other opioids: Prescription pain medications, certain over-the-counter cough medicines, and illicit opioids should always be avoided, and the combined effects can put the individual in danger of dangerous overdose effects.
+• Other opioids: Patients should always avoid certain prescription pain medications, over-the-counter cough medicines, and illicit opioids in methadone treatment.
+Combined effects can put the individual in danger of dangerous overdose symptoms.

-• Antipsychotics and antidepressants: Using these medications concurrently could produce interactions, so prescription adjustments might be necessary
+• Antipsychotics and antidepressants: Using these medications concurrently could produce interactions.
+Prescription adjustments might be necessary.

 Methadone Withdrawal